-TO WHOM IT MAY CONCERN: The purpose of this notice is to advise the public that the United States Army Corps of Engineers (USACE), North Atlantic Division has established special emergency processing procedures in accordance with 33 CFR § 325.2(e)(4) for the National Energy Emergency established by Executive Order (EO) 14156, which was issued on January 20, 2025, under the President's legal authorities, including the National Emergencies Act (50 U.S.C.
-1601 et seq.) and Section 301 of Title 3, United States Code.
-These special emergency processing procedures have been established pursuant to Section 4 of EO 14156 for activities associated with the identification, siting, production, transportation, refining, and generation of domestic energy sources, including energy infrastructure, that require Department of the Army authorization under Section 10 of the Rivers and Harbors Act of 1899, Section 404 of the Clean Water Act, and/or Section 103 of the Marine Research, Protection, and Sanctuaries Act of 1972, as amended.
-For the reasons stated in Section 1 of EO 14156, the President has found that these activities would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process the application under standard permitting procedures.
+TO WHOM IT MAY CONCERN: The purpose of this notice is to advise the public that the United States Army Corps of Engineers, North Atlantic Division has approved use of emergency permit processing procedures for Pennsylvania, Maryland and the District of Columbia, in accordance with 33 CFR § 325.2(e)(4), for the National Energy Emergency established by Executive Order (E.O.)
+14156, issued on January 20, 2025 under the President's legal authorities, including the National Emergencies Act (50 U.S.C.
+1601 et seg) and section 301 of title 3.
+United States code.
+These special emergency processing procedures (Enclosure 1) have been established pursuant to Sec.
+4 of E.O.14156 for activities associated with the identification, siting, production, transportation, refining, and generation of domestic energy sources, including energy infrastructure, that require Department of the Army authorization under Section 10 of the Rivers and Harbors Act of 1899, Section 404 of the Clean Water Act, and/or Section 103 of the Marine Research, Protection, and Sanctuaries Act of 1972, as amended.
+For the reasons stated in Sec.
+1 of E.O.
+14156, the President has found that these activities would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process the application under standard permitting procedures.